 |

-Coal having more than 30% of minus 2mm fine particles can cause handling
+Coal having more than 30% of minus 2mm fine

-problems with the frequency increasing as the fines percentage increases.
+as the fines percentage increases.

 |